 Block: 1-3 or 1-4

-Information and Communications Technologies 9 is full-year computer courses in which students are introduced to current information and communication technologies.
+Information and Communications Technologies 9 (and 10) is full-year general computing course in which students are introduced to current information and communication technologies.
 Students gain computer skills that are highly demanded at home, school and workplace.
 Students learn a wide array of skills including hardware, office applications, web 2.0 tools, multimedia and programming.
 These courses are strongly recommended for students who plan to take Computer Studies 10 and Programming 11-12 later.

 Curriculum: https://curriculum.gov.bc.ca/curriculum/adst/9 (IRP: MICT9)

 Schedule: Click here to view the day-by-day schedule.
 The timeline may be subjected to change at the teacher’s discretion.

 - Computer Basics (6 classes)

 - WordPress, Pixton, Prezi (10 classes)